ryan-haskell/rhg_dev/archetypes/blog.md

 ---
 title: "{{ replace .Name "-" " " | title }}"
-description: "Creating some YouTube tutorials never felt so holly jolly"
+description: "( One of two sentences for use in blog cards, SEO, and social media )"
+tags: [elm]

-subtitle: "tis the season of ellie"
+subtitle: "( shows under the hero )"
-image: "christmas"
+image: "wave"

 date: {{ .Date }}
 draft: true